1siddhi7/Learning-From-Data/README.md

 # Learning-From-Data

-This repository includes the things that I learn and implement(using Python) from the online course: Learning From Data by Professor Yaser Abu-Mostafa from Caltech.
+This repository includes the things that I learn and implement(using Python) from the online course: Learning From Data by Professor Yaser Abu-Mostafa of Caltech.

 Please also see the wiki page for more details